Homework Policy

 • Encourage good presentation and neatness within a reasonable time.

-• Sign the homework diary (daily) checking that all homework is complete.
+• Sign the homework diary and Reading Log (daily) checking that all homework is complete.

 • Check that the child has all necessary books, homework journal, copies, pencils, mathematical equipment, dictionary and any other items needed for the next school day.